 The student is required to bring an approved simple calculator to the exams.
-No exchange of erasers, pencils, or any other material is allowed.
+No exchange of pencils, pens, erasers and any other material between students is allowed.
 No electronic instrument capable of copying material in any form (in particular, in print or visual image) is allowed in the exam.
 In particular, cell phones, organizers, advanced calculators, tape recorders, cameras, computers, etc. must be closed and stored inside a closed bag.
 Students violating these requirements should expect an F score, as well as further disciplinary hearing.